 Transhipments of Fishery Resources Caught in the Convention Area

-The competent authorities of the receiving fishing vessel (carrier vessel) shall notify the Secretariat, at least 7 days in advance, of a 14-day period during which transhipments of fishery resources caught in the Convention Area, with the exception of jumbo flying squid, regardless of where the transhipment takes place, are scheduled to occur.
+The competent authorities of the receiving fishing vessel (carrier vessel) shall notify the Secretariat, at least 7 days in advance, of a 14-day period during which transhipments of fishery resources caught in the Convention Area, regardless of where the transhipment takes place, are scheduled to occur.
 The receiving vessel notification shall include the relevant information available regarding the transhipment operation, including the estimated date and time, anticipated location, fishery, and information about the vessels intending to tranship, in accordance with Annex 1 as much as practicable.
 The competent authorities of both the unloading and receiving vessels shall notify the Secretariat of an intention to tranship at least 12 hours before the estimated time of such activity.
 The notification shall include the estimated date and time, anticipated location, fishery, and information about the vessels intending to tranship, in accordance with Annex 1.
 The competent authorities may authorise the vessel operator to provide notification directly to the Secretariat.
 The Secretariat shall make this information available on the Members’ section of the Commission website as soon as possible.

 If, in accordance with the applicable CMMs, an observer is on board the unloading or receiving vessel, the observer shall monitor the transhipment activities.

 An observer monitoring transhipment under paragraph 5 shall complete a transhipment logsheet, as set out in Annex 2, to verify the quantity and species of the fishery resources being transhipped, and shall provide a copy of the logsheet to the competent authorities of the observed vessel.
-The competent authorities of the observed vessel shall submit the observer data of the transhipment logsheet to the Secretariat, no later than 15 days from debarkation of the observer, or in the case of the Jumbo flying squid fishery no later than 30 days.
+The competent authorities of the observed vessel shall submit the observer data of the transhipment logsheet to the Secretariat, no later than 15 days from debarkation of the observer.

 For the purpose of verifying the quantity and species of the fishery resources being transhipped, and in order to ensure that proper verification can occur, the observer on board shall have full access to the observed vessel, including crew, gear, equipment, records and fish holds.

 The competent authorities of the unloading fishing vessel and the receiving fishing vessel shall notify all the operational details to the Secretariat, as specified in Annex 3, no later than 7 days after the transhipment is carried out.
-For vessels engaged in the jumbo flying squid fishery, the competent authorities shall notify the operational details within 20 days of the end of each quarter using the simplified template to be developed by the Secretariat and submitted to the CTC and the Commission for consideration at the annual meeting in 2021.

 The competent authorities may authorise the vessel operator to provide this information directly to the Secretariat by email; should the Secretariat require any clarification, those requests shall be directed to the competent authorities of the relevant vessel.
 The Secretariat shall make a summary of this information available on the Members’ section of the Commission website.